Skip to main content

 • Make sure that support and resources are being made available for necessary training – are there any barriers to adults completing training, for example, cost or location?
 If so, make sure these are discussed and addressed.

-• Check that the appointment process is being followed – if it is, then Lead Volunteers will be explaining the Safety policy to new volunteers, and the approval meeting (for those who require it) will make sure that volunteers understand their role and responsibilities.
+• Check that the welcome process is being followed – if it is, then Lead Volunteers will be explaining the Safety policy to new volunteers, and the approval meeting (for those who require it) will make sure that volunteers understand their role and responsibilities.
 More generally, the appointment process will make sure that only suitable adults are appointed to roles that they can carry out.

 • Assess and use external help in areas that lie outside the Trustee Board's expertise, for example, asking the local fire officer for assistance with regard to fire safety, fire risk assessment, storage of gas and so on.
 Use competent workers, for example, gas safe heating engineers.